 - Experts Train: Experts also train other people.
 They charge a lot for the training.
 The Experts of experts charge even more.

 - Experts Consult: They work as consultants to many businesses and organizations because… well, they are experts!

 If an expert does none of the above, then it would be quite difficult for us to accept that he/she is an expert.
 On the flip side of the coin, if you want the world to perceive you as an expert, you should start doing as many things as possible from the list above and slowly you will climb the “expertise ladder.”
 It would be hard for someone not to believe that you are an expert if you do all the above things.

 Obviously, I am not asking you to fake your expertise.
 Without having an in-depth knowledge in your field, there is no way to be an expert.
 There are no shortcuts to that.
 But there are many people who know a lot, but they are not perceived as an expert.
 I don’t want you to be one of them!

 There is a hidden benefit in this branding process.
 When you brand yourself by showcasing your knowledge (by teaching other people what you know), you organize your thoughts in a better way and helps you increase the level of expertise that you already have.
 Read more on why you should be a blogger.

 When you teach someone what you know, it is not easy for the student to understand it right away.
 That’s because your knowledge is unorganized & scattered in your mind.
 It tires and frustrates you when your student doesn’t understand what you already know.
 This forces you to make the presentation simpler so that the knowledge transfer is easy.
-But you can make it simpler only when you understand it one step better.
+But you can make it simpler only when you understand it one step deeper.

 So the very process of teaching, showcasing your knowledge and hence personal branding helps you understand what you already know in a better way.